drpsyko101/MotorTownMods/docs/ConsoleCommands.md

 ## Vehicle management

 * `setvehicleparam <param.param1> <value>` - Set the currently driven vehicle parameter value.
 Nested variable can be set by using period (i.e. `ControlSettings.bRearSteering`).

+## Asset management

+* `spawnactor <assetPath> <0,0,0> <0,0,0>` - Spawn an actor given the asset path, along with optional location and rotation value.
+If not given any location and rotation, it will use the camera crosshair to spawn at location.